archaeastra/TeegardenTidal/README.rst

 **Approx. runtime**   15-45 min
 ===================   ============

 This is an experimental setup to generate possible final configurations of the Teegardens system using varied possible starting conditions including different initial eccentricities, obliquity, tidal parameters and inclination.
-This example uses no inclination, an eccentricity of 0.32, no obliquity and "dry" tidal conditions.
+The first example uses no inclination, an eccentricity of 0.32, no obliquity and "dry" tidal conditions; the second example uses no inclination, an eccentricity of 0.32, no obliquity, and "wet" tidal conditions.
+The parameters for each conditions are can be found in the TGb and TGc input files.

 To run this example
 -------------------